-A unique art collection by Pablo Picasso that includes ceramics, hand-painted vases and plates, as well as more sculptural fine art pieces, will be auctioned by Sotheby’s on June 25 as part of the Impressionist & Modern Day Art Sale.
-In general, 126 lots from the sensational private art collection of Picasso’s granddaughter will be presented.
+A unique art collection by Pablo Picasso, which includes ceramics, hand-painted vases and plates, as well as more sculptural fine art pieces, will be auctioned by Sotheby’s on June 25 as part of the Impressionist & Modern Day Art Sale.
+Overall, 126 lots from the sensational private art collection of Picasso’s granddaughter will be presented.
 They are estimated to earn $6.96 million (£4.5 million).
-Among the most expected fine art works are a manipulated vase “Abstraction Vase”, a gothic jug “Femmes Fleurs”, a modeled ceramic figure “Femme”, and also a painted ceramic manipulated jug “Chevre au Repos”.
+Among the most expected fine art works are a manipulated vase “Abstraction Vase,” a gothic jug “Femmes Fleurs,” a modeled ceramic figure “Femme,” and also a painted ceramic manipulated jug “Chevre au Repos.”

 This art collection combines Picasso’s masterpieces created between 1947-1948 and the late 1960s.
 Their story began in 1946 in Golfe Juan when Pablo Picasso met Georges Ramié and Suzanne Douly.
-They invited him to their Madoura Pottery workshop in Vallauris, where he made the first three pieces.
+They invited him to their Madoura Pottery workshop in Vallauris where he made the first three pieces.
 Picasso came back to the studio a year later and asked if he could make more.
-As a result, a part of the pottery workshop was arranged especially for him that eventually gave a great opportunity for the famous artist to learn and grow also as a ceramicist.
-In this way, the today’s world of modern art has a surprising array of Pablo Picasso fine art works blurring the line between ceramics and sculpture.
+A part of the pottery workshop was finally arranged especially for him, which gave a great opportunity for the famous artist to learn and grow also as a ceramicist.
+As a result, today’s world of modern art has a surprising array of Pablo Picasso’s fine art works blurring the line between ceramics and sculpture.